What Are The Most Popular Devices For Reading Ebooks?

 1. Computer: It includes laptops, desktops, and notebooks

-2. Smartphone: Any phone with Internet capability.
+2. Smartphone: Any phone with Internet and app capability.

 Depending on the source, some of the data is presented as percentages, while some are by user numbers.